-If you’re about to take on podcasting, video creation, or streaming: you need to get serious about audio.
-But there’s a lot more that goes into making mellifluous vocals than you might think.
-You probably need an audio interface.
+If you’re about to get into podcasting, multitrack recording, or streaming: you need to get serious about audio.
+There’s a lot more that goes into making mellifluous vocals or kick-ass guitars than you might have thought.
+Time to talk audio interfaces.

 What is an audio interface?